Wednesday, May 23, 2012

 The Denver Forensics department has also been called upon countless times as visitors to the park have routinely found and reported body parts which have risen to the surface, believing them to have come from recent murders.
 Brass parts from the old coffins and caskets have also been discovered and any who take these "souvenirs" have reported severe flaps of paranormal activity in their home.

 5,000 bodies, once said to be an exaggeration, is now believed to be a conservative estimate of the bodies still buried underneath Cheesman Park and the surrounding lands.
 Not only are these bodies from Mount Prospect, but several include those from the original Arapaho Indian burial grounds.
-One of the reasons the bodies from Mount Prospect have risen to the surface with such ease is because most of them were only buried three feet below ground, as three feet beyond those lied the Apache Indian remains.
+One of the reasons the bodies from Mount Prospect have risen to the surface with such ease is because most of them were only buried three feet below ground, as three feet beyond those lied the Arapaho Indian remains.
 Not only was a sacred indian burial site desecrated, but countless bodies from Mount Prospect never received proper interment, and so reports of paranormal phenomena there have never ceased and still continue to this day.

 In the next post, we will share personal accounts of our own visits to Cheesman, including a series of inexplicable photographs we took there, as well as some behind-the-scenes from our experience filming this story for the Biography Channel's "My Ghost Story".